anpaza/afrd/README.md

 and end of playing video, so the daemon won't work.

-Unfortunately, this uevent is gone from kernel 4.9 (used for Android 7 and 8), so a custom kernel is required for this to work.
+Unfortunately, this uevent is gone from kernel 4.9 (used for Android 7 and 8), so afrd can't use frame rate notifications on newer kernels.
+Instead, afrd will use video decoder notifications that are emitted at the start and end of playback.

 The daemon can be linked either with BioniC (for Android) or with glibc (for plain Linux OSes).